 3:00 PM – Return to Cambie Creek Parking Lot

-Participants will gather at the Rec.
-Centre, sign waivers, and convoy in vehicles up Highway-3 approximately 60 km to the Cambie Creek parking lot in Manning Park.
+Participants will gather at the Hope Recreation Centre and convoy in their vehicles up Highway-3 to Manning Park.

 - Snowshoes (bring your own or borrow from us)

-- Two ski poles per person – optional, but greatly improves stability
+- Two poles per person – optional, but greatly improves stability

 - Lunch and high-energy snack food

 - Water (at least 1 litre per person)

 - Hand sanitizer and COVID-19 face mask